marcusmunch/dotadump/README.md

 ## How to set up DotaTools
 Within the main folder you'll find `settings_example.py`.
 Edit this file with your FTP logon credentials and your settings and remove the `_example` from the file name, giving you `settings.py`.
 Remember to turn `DEBUG_MODE` off before you start running your scripts if you actually want it to output files!

-Now, as of April 20th, DotaTools contains the following scripts:
+Now, as of June 17th 2017, DotaTools contains the following scripts:

+-`playedtoday.py` gets a list of your matches played today (after 4AM), including the lobby type (Ranked, Unranked, Solo 1v1 Mid, etc.).
+(Now that I think of it there might be some bugs.
+Disregard that for now.)
+- `solommr.py` fetches your current Solo MMR as of your latest completed ranked game.
+If there are no changes to the output file, it will not connect to the FTP server and will not try to upload anything.
-- `HeroSuggester.py` picks a number of heroes (selected by you) from a number of parameters and picks out three random heroes for you to play.
+- `whattoplay.py` picks a number of heroes (selected by you) from a number of parameters and picks out three random heroes for you to play.
 Every time this script is run, it will replace the file on the FTP server, as it is currently designed for a single daily run.
-- Solommr.py fetches your current Solo MMR as of your latest completed ranked game.
-If there are no changes to the output file, it will not connect to the FTP server and will not try to upload anything.

 Written by MarcusMunch (http://github.com/MarcusMunch)